rafal-szypulka/grafana-ibm-apm/README.md

 ![](./media/image6.png)
 4. Click on the **Panel Title** bar and select **Edit**.
 ![](./media/image7.png)
-5. Click the **Panel data source** list and select the APM data source.
-In this example it is named *APMv8.1.3 skarsv100*.
+5. Click the **Data source** list and select the APM data source.
+In this example it is named *APMv8.1.3*.
 ![](./media/image8.png)
 6. Select **Agent Type** (you can type agent code or agent type name to search for supported agent type or scroll down a dropdown list).